 Daria sucked at lying.

 Which was weird, because she was all creative and stuff.
 But only on paper.
 She couldn't fib to save her life face-to-face.

 She knew there was something her sister wasn't telling her.

 Quinn didn’t have any classes the next day, so she went off to the market to buy a kwama egg for the evening meal.
 She didn't usually think about the stuff Daria said, but she'd sounded scared the other night.
 Of what?
 Synda?

 Okay, so Synda had almost tricked Quinn into going into that sketchy tavern.
 But the Camonna Tong couldn't get away with killing people who blundered into the Council Club.
 Them killing random outlanders would make the Hlaalu look bad, and if there was anything the Hlaalu hated, it was looking bad.
 Satheri said that only the sketchiest or most powerful families hung out with the Camonna Tong.
 Boring business families like Synda's didn't go anywhere near them.

-Balmora was more dangerous than Stirk, but not as much as Daria thought.
-And hiding away wasn't an option for Quinn.
+Balmora was more dangerous than Stirk, but not by as much as Daria thought.
+Hiding away wasn't an option for Quinn.
 People loved her.
-Like practically everyone who mattered had gone to the seminar, and even followed her advice.
+Like practically everyone who mattered had gone to the seminar and followed her advice.

 Quinn got in line at Llervo the egg-seller's stand.
 That’s when she saw Treads-on-Ferns walking past, a big sack full of something slung over her shoulder.
-She was still wearing the turquoise in her crest.
+She still wore the turquoise in her crest.